hitolaus/p5-OpenSubtitles/README.md

 # Installation

-If you don't want to manually run the build steds you can just run the following command:
+If you don't want to manually run the build steps you can just run the following command:

 	$ sudo curl -L https://raw.github.com/hitolaus/p5-OpenSubtitles/master/install.sh | sh